MicrosoftDocs/azure-devops-docs/docs/repos/git/undo.md

 If you've made changes to a file but haven't committed those changes, you can use Git [checkout](https://git-scm.com/docs/git-checkout) to quickly discard the changes and revert the file to its last committed version.

-Git `checkout` can also revert a file to any committed version, if you specify the commit ID.
+Git `checkout` can also revert a file to any committed version, when you specify the commit ID.

 > [!WARNING]
 > If there's a chance you might want to reapply the changes that Git `checkout` would discard, consider [stashing](howto.yml#i-ve-done-some-work-but-need-to-switch-to-something-else--how-can-i-save-my-work-for-later-without-committing-the-changes-) those changes instead.